jordanbtucker/totk-no-loot-boxes/README.md

 ## Compatibility

-This mod was tested with Tears of the Kingdom v1.1.0, v1.1.1, and v1.1.2.
+This mod was tested with Tears of the Kingdom v1.1.0 through v1.2.0.
 Your mileage may vary with other versions of the game.

 This mod is not compatible with any mod that alters